Kasich on a 2020 prez run with Hickenlooper: 'The answer is no'

 “I wouldn't have done it this way,” he said.
 “And it absolutely should be out of bounds for somebody to use that as some sort of a political wedge.
 It appears as though that's what it was.
 It's not the way I operate here with the power to be able to give people second chance.
 But the president has that power.
 I don't agree with what he did.”

-Kasich, also a former member of Congress, however said he wasn’t sure whether or not Congress should take on an official role in scrutinizing the pardon.
+Kasich, also a former member of Congress, however stopped short of saying Congress should take on an official role in scrutinizing the pardon.

 “I don't know,” he said.
-“I just think that we just keep grinding this down,” adding that he wants to see Ryan focus on things like health care, entitlement reform, and the debt limit.
+“I just think that we just keep grinding this down,” adding that he wants to see House Speaker Paul Ryan focus on things like health care, entitlement reform, and the debt limit.

 “Can't keep looking backward,” Kasich said.
 “We’ve got to look forward.”